gaksaray/stata-gautils/README.md

 To see how a command works, type `help [command]` within Stata to view `.sthlp` file.
-For commands with no help files, you can type `which [command]` as I tend to include a short explanation of the command at the top of `.ado` files.
+For commands with no help files, you can type `which [command]` as I tend to include a short explanation of the command along with several examples at the top of `.ado` files.